Ljuba80/Practical-Machine-Learning/Rmark.md

 ###Syllabus
 This report is part of course project in Practical Machine Learning.Data was divided in two parts - Training(70%) and test data (30%).
 Because of performance issues, random forest training function applied.
 No crossvalidation is needed in this case because it is performed internally.
-We are expecting overall accuracy above 95%
+We are expecting overall accuracy above 95%.
+Please note that first seven variables can (and will) be ommited.
+Also additional variables can be ommited (NA in test data for the second part of assignment) - resulting in ~50 features in total

 ###Data Processing
 First we load data